rmccoy7541/neand_sQTL/README.md

 Updates
 ----------------------------------------------------------------------------------------------------------------------------------------
+### As of 10/17/2018
+Fixed a problem with the column headers in the merged Neanderthal x Altrans data.

 ### As of 10/15/2018
 I realized that I didn't include the Ensembl ID codes in my Neanderthal x Altrans data merge, so changed the TissueMerge.R code to make it do that.